mendix/docs/content/en/docs/refguide/modeling/data/oql/oql-expressions.md

 ### COUNT

 Calculates the number of rows in a column (or columns).
 Counting multiple columns with `COUNT(*)` returns count of all rows.
-When counting a single column, rows that are have the `NULL` value are not counted.
+When counting a single column, rows with a `NULL` value are not counted.

 ### MAX and MIN